rhomobile/rhomobile-docs/docs/en/edge/guide/rhoArchitecture.md

 <br>

-<H2>Deprecated Zebra Devices</H2>
+##Deprecated Zebra Devices
-Following Zebra Devices are no longer supported as of RMS 5.1:
+The following Zebra Devices are no longer supported beginning with the release of RMS 5.1:

 <H4>Mobile Computers</H4>
 <table class="table table-striped">